AlgoSkyNet/stress-test/README.md

    --**url**: endpoint for testing, distributed by Ricequant<br/>
    --**username** & **password**: circulated by Ricequant periodically via Email, usually per week<br/>
   * **scenarios**: parent node for all scenarios<br/>
+   --**theoreticalUpperBound**: the number of parallel strategies can run bounded by the memory installed on the server.
+This number is provided by Ricequant, or can be requested when needed.<br/>
    --**expandGrowFactor**: grow factor in expansion phase<br/>
    --**initialParallelRuns**: the number of runs to begin with in the stress test part<br/>
    --**overtimeToleranceMultiplier**: runs are considered pass if the time elapsed is shorter than this number multiplies the load-free time<br/>